 Two labels that identify the lines to be searched for.
-A label may be created by typing a .xxxx string on a prefix zone, or by using the XEDIT POINT command described on page 337.
+A label may be created by typing a .xxxx string on a prefix zone, or by using the XEDIT POINT command described on page 333.
 A label may also be one of the ISPF/PDF predefined labels:

-.zf or .zfirstthe first line..zl or .zlastthe last line..zcsrthe cursor line
+the first line.

+the last line.

+the cursor line